top of page

 You're greeted by a greek chorus of "Shakespeare's" most remarkable female characters.
 They wear timeless dresses made of scrolls, filled with the names of the people who have played them over the centuries.
 These characters are eternal; will outlive us.
 This is a story about something larger than ourselves.

 You are thrown into the story of their creator, Emilia Bassano.
 Her tale is told at exhilarating break-neck pace; her brilliance, her passion, her fight to be seen.
 You watch as her life inspires the creation of her characters, each one introduced with their own unique sound-world; you are meeting them as never before.
-It's thrilling, endlessly entertaining, at times breathtaking.
+It's thrilling, bold, endlessly entertaining, at times breathtaking.
 And when Emilia falls in love with the stableboy and aspiring actor, Will Shakespeare, you fall with her.

 And then you watch the beginnings of a history you know... when Emilia makes the deal to put Shakespeare's name on her plays, instead of her own, in order for them to be seen.